Benzaldehyde: Production

 Benzaldehyde can be produced from both petroleum-based chemicals or plant-derived chemicals.
 Synthetic benzaldehyde is primarily produced using liquid phase chlorination and oxidation of toluene.
 Numerous other methods have been developed, such as the partial oxidation of benzyl alcohol, alkali hydrolysis of benzal chloride, and the carbonylation of benzene (the Gatterman-Koch reaction).

 Natural benzaldehyde is produced from cinnamaldehyde obtained from cassia oil by the retro-aldol reaction: the cinnamaldehyde is heated in an aqueous/alcoholic solution between 90 °C and 150 °C with a base (most commonly sodium carbonate or bicarbonate) for 5 to 80 hours, followed by distillation of the formed benzaldehyde.
 This reaction also yields acetaldehyde.
-The natural status of benzaldehyde obtained in this way is controversial.

 Occurrence

 Benzaldehyde and similar chemicals occur naturally in many foods.
-Most of the benzaldehyde that people eat is from natural plant foods, such as almonds.
+Most of the benzaldehyde that people eat is from natural plant foods, such as almond].

 Almonds, apricot seeds, apple seeds, and cherry seed contain significant amounts of amygdalin.
 This glycoside breaks up under enzyme catalysis into benzaldehyde, hydrogen cyanide and two equivalents of glucose.

 Benzaldehyde contributes to the scent of oyster mushrooms (Pleurotus ostreatus).